concord-consortium/slate-editor/README.md

 #### Using yalc (instead of npm link)

 [yalc](https://www.npmjs.com/package/yalc) provides an alternative to `npm link`.
 It acts as a very simple local repository for locally developed packages that can be shared across a local environment.
 It provides a better workflow than `npm | yarn link` for package authors.
-Note that in these examples we use `npx` to run `yalc` without installing it locally.
+There are scripts in package.json to make this easier.

 To publish an in-development version of the slate-editor library, in the root directory of the slate-editor project:
 ```
-$ npx yalc publish
+$ npm run yalc:publish
 ```

 To consume an in-development version of the slate-editor library, in the root directory of the client project: